-ontarget Club & Volunteer Awards 2015
+ontarget Club & Volunteer Awards

 Do you know someone who deserves to be recognised for all his or her hard work?
 Archery GB is once again inviting nominations for the ontarget Club and Volunteer Awards.

-The categories seeking nominations are Young Volunteer of the Year (Under 25 on 31 August 2015), Volunteer of the Year, Community Club of the Year, Young People Club of the Year, and overall ontarget Club of the Year.
+The categories seeking nominations are Young Volunteer of the Year (Under 25 on 31 August 2016), Volunteer of the Year, Community Club of the Year, Young People Club of the Year, Performance Club of the Year and overall ontarget

-The closing date for nominations is 31 January 2016.
+The closing date for nominations is 31 January 2017.